LAST UPDATED: March 19th, 2021

 It’s very common to see guys at the gym doing cardio before weightlifting.

-For example, most of the beginners start a workout on a treadmill.
+For example, most beginners start a workout on a treadmill.

 That’s not good.